Zigbee2MQTT gains support for many new Philips Hue lights

 Disclosure: This post contains affiliate links.
 If you click through and make a purchase, I will earn a commission, at no additional cost to you.
 Read my full disclosure here.

-While not exclusively, many improvements apply to the popular Xiaomi/Aqara sensors.
-For example, the Aqara T1 Human Body Movement and Illuminance Sensor and Aqara E1 Door and Window Contact Sensor now both expose the illuminance in lux.
-This value can be used in automations that turn on the lights when the sunlight isn't strong enough to brighten up a room.
+The recent update brings significant improvements, particularly for popular Xiaomi/Aqara sensors.
+For instance, the Aqara T1 Human Body Movement and Illuminance Sensor and the Aqara E1 Door and Window Contact Sensor now report illuminance in lux.
+This functionality can be utilized in automations to activate lights when ambient sunlight is insufficient.

 A portrait photo oif Liam Alexander Colman, the author, creator, and owner of Home Assistant Guide wearing a suit.